 One time I told my Grampy after a trip to feed the ducks with Grandma, that one naughty goose stuck its head in my pram to steal the bread from underneath – however Grandma still claims to this day that the goose never did this.

-And that’s what they believe I do for a living and in theory, it is – my blogging is a way of telling stories about the businesses that use me as their copywriter.
+And that’s what they believe I do for a living.
+In theory, it is.
+My blogging is a way of telling stories about the businesses that use me as their copywriter.
 However the blogs I write are real and true stories, but I tell them in an engaging and conversation way.

-I’m often asked to explain my business in a way that a 5 year old would understand it; but instead I choose to explain it in the way my grandparents do – because if at over 80 years old they can understand what I do, then I’m sure everyone else can too.
+I’m often asked to explain my business in a way that a 5 year old would understand it.
+Instead I choose to explain it in the way my grandparents do – because if at over 80 years old they can understand what I do, then I’m sure everyone else can too.